New and revised syllabus rules and classes for 2021 are highlighted in yellow.

 - The Federation of Canadian Music Festivals has now deemed it permissible to use photocopies for page turns, etc. as long as the original copy is present at the performance.
 This does not mean that the adjudicator has the original and the performer the photocopy.
 There must be 2 original copies present in the competition hall.

-- As a general rule, if a competitor is unable to perform in his/her class on the scheduled day, the Vocal Committee regrets that it cannot allow the performance to be rescheduled.
+- If a competitor is unable to perform in his/her class on the scheduled day, the Vocal Committee regrets that it cannot allow the performance to be rescheduled.

-- To be eligible for a Provincial Nomination in Classical Voice, a competitor must enter at least TWO classes, AND:
+- To be eligible for a Provincial Nomination or a bursary in Classical Voice, a competitor must enter at least TWO classes, AND:

 - In Junior, have performed an Art Song (in the Solo, Art Song or Concert Group classes)